ristau/Tweetster/README.md

 The following **additional** features are implemented:

-- [ ] Added retweets and likes to the TweetDetails screen
+- [X] Added launch screen and app icons
 - [X] Added reply button to the TweetCell in the TweetsViewController